Licensed under the Apache License, Version 2.0 (the "License");

 Returns

-base64-encoded content of PNG visualization of the current comparison operation.
-This entry is only present if visualize option is enabled
+Thedictionarycontainingthefollowingentries:visualization:bytes- base64-encoded content of PNG visualization of the current comparison

-The count of matched edges on both images.
+visualizeoption is enabled count:int- The count of matched edges on both images.
 The more matching edges there are no both images the more similar they are.

-The bounding rect for the points1 array or a zero rect if not enough matching points were found.
-The rect is represented by a dictionary with 'x', 'y', 'width' and 'height' keys
+points1array or a zero rect if not enough matching points were found.
+The rect is represented by a dictionary with 'x', 'y', 'width' and 'height' keys points2:dict- The array of matching points on the second image.
+Each point is a dictionary with 'x' and 'y' keys

-The bounding rect for the points2 array or a zero rect if not enough matching points were found.
+points2array or a zero rect if not enough matching points were found.
 The rect is represented by a dictionary with 'x', 'y', 'width' and 'height' keys

 Expand source code